A Century of Leadership

 |1985-1986 Deborah L. Miela View Bio

-Deborah graduated from Detroit College of Law in 1976, beginning employment with the Legal Department of Kmart Corporation in Troy, MI.
-She rose to Divisional Vice-president, Antitrust and Trade Regulation, leaving Kmart in 2003. in 2006, she went to General Dynamics Land Systems in Sterling Heights, MI, as Contracts Negotiator & Administrator.
+Deborah graduated from Detroit College of Law in 1976, beginning employment with the Legal Department of Kmart Corporation in Troy, MI from 1976 to 2003, retiring as Divisional VP of Antitrust and Trade Regulation Law.
+In 2006, she went to General Dynamics Land Systems in Sterling Heights, MI, as Contracts Negotiator & Administrator.
 She retired from GDLS in 2016.
-Deborah has been partnered with Gloria Gold since 1985; they legally married in 2013.
+Deborah has been partnered with Gloria Gold since 1985, and they are legally married since 2013.

 |1983-1984 Mary M. Fowlie View Bio